0x21-consulting/Thriver/README.md

 Then navigate your web browser to http://localhost:3000/

 # License
-Apply is under the MIT License.
+Thriver is under the MIT License.

 Copyright 2017 enové